Didi (song): Films

+Television

+It was sung by Red Dagger to Kamala Khan in the TV series Ms. Marvel.

+In 1995, the song was sung by Sri Lankan singer Bathiya Jayakody and Gaminda Priyaviraj (later known for his work in the television series Api Nodanna Live) in a live recording that was televised on the local television channel TNL.

 Plagiarism controversies

 In India, there was plagiarism controversy when several Indian musicians plagiarized "Didi" and produced unauthorized cover versions in local Indian languages.
 A popular version was the Hindi song "Ladki Ladki" in the Bollywood movie Shreemaan Aashique (1993), arranged by Nadeem-Shravan and sung by Sudesh Bhosle and Vinod Rathod.

 On April 3, 2015, Khaled was charged for plagiarism of Didi, from Angui ou Selmi, an Algerian rai musical composition recorded by Cheb Rabah (born Rabah Zerradine) in 1988.
 Cheb Rabah was also compensated by Cheb Mami for plagiarizing his texts.
 But on May 13, 2016, Court of Cassation removed the charges against Khaled, when a 1982 audio tape with the song was shown.
 This tape was recorded by Khaled and given to a producer located in Oran, 6 years before Cheb Rabah's record.
 In the end, Rabah had to compensate Khaled for the fees during this case.